 - Unorganized, so you waste time searching for things you need (GPS device, headlamp, map etc.) – which is in best case annoying, but can be serious if you for example need to navigate quickly before a storm, heavy fog, darkness etc.

-In this article we will explain how heavy a backpack you should/could carry, how to ensure it is as stable as possible and how to organize it.
+In this article we will explain how heavy a backpack you should/could carry, how to ensure it is as stable as possible and how to organize items in it.

 - Stability of a backpack and center of gravity